 There are three different characters to choose from in each game, but in Ninja Commando the heroes are really different: soldiers of Desert Breaker are looking the same as three drops of water!
 The game is not very long, requiring about thirty minutes to be cleared, but be aware: it's extremely difficult...
 Players soon feel quite frustrating playing DB, and we feel that Sega set the hunt for credits for this game.
 Playing up to three simultaneously remains a nice option, and the game still features some funny passages that players might want to do again.
 Ninja Commando is not much less difficult, but the technique pays off: with practice, it is possible to finish the game with one credit, something almost impossible in its rival.
 ADK's game still plays two, packs a little more life and offers more varied stages, it doesn't hurt!

-If our rivals belong to the same genre, Desert Breaker is more akin to Shock Troopers and Mercs while Ninja Commando is playing in a more 'Beat' em Up' way, with projectiles.
-One inevitably thinks a little about Ninja Combat, with these characters throwing shurikens and magic attacks.
-Desert Breaker uses three buttons: A to shoot, B to run - during a run, the hero is invincible, as in Shock Troopers - and C launches a special attack.
-In Ninja Commando it's about the same, the difference being that B performs a dodge or a salto, but your warrior is not invincible during these maneuvers.
-The basic attacks are completed with A+B+directions combinations, for special attacks "à la Street Fighter II" available up to three or four for each ninja, and also the transformations achievable by collecting magic scrolls.
+Desert Breaker is more akin to Shock Troopers and Mercs while Ninja Commando is playing in a more 'Beat' em Up' way, with projectiles.
+One inevitably thinks a little about Ninja Combat, with characters throwing shurikens and magic attacks.
+Desert Breaker uses three buttons: A to shoot, B to run - during a run, the hero is invincible - and C launches a special attack.
+In Ninja Commando it's the same, the difference being that B performs a dodge or a salto, but your warrior is not invincible meanwhile.
+The basic attacks are completed with special attacks "à la Street Fighter II" available up to three or four for each ninja, and also the transformations achievable by collecting magic scrolls.
 In both games, the heroes have a life bar that can be restored by collecting health items.
 Note that for replacing the special attacks, Desert Breaker compensates with a wide arsenal of weapons to pick up during the stages.
-The difficulty is anyway totally unfair in Sega's soft, and this will probably overcome the patience of many players.
+The difficulty is totally unfair in Sega's soft, and this will probably overcome the patience of many players.
 Anyway, the game is varied with jet-ski, aircraft or hovercraft sequences and some other vehicles to retrieve: unfortunately they are poorly designed.
 Ninja Commando is also difficult but 'do-able', and shows much more fun and enjoyable passages than its rival at the end of the day.

 ADK dominates Sega without too much difficulties in this match.
 Desert Breaker, trying to clone the excellent Mercs from Capcom, fails to move from a common hit's clone status.
 Ninja Commando, playing the card of the originality with its innovative action, succeeds in one Run'n'Gun/Beat them Up mix, well made and comprehensive.
 The title is doing pretty well for a 1992 Neo Geo game, and it have players getting back to it willingly for fun action with friends.